floridop/MNXB11-BASH/homework4/README.md

 <https://github.com/floridop/MNXB11-BASH/blob/1bd0b7beb34159a1b9d058f90d49611853726e88/casestudy/production/smhifilter.sh>

 T4.2.
-Copy the smhicleaner.sh production script from the MNXB11-BASH repository:
+Copy the `smhifilter.sh` production script from the `MNXB11-BASH` cloned local copy:
 ```
 cp ~/git/MNXB11-BASH/casestudy/production/smhifilter.sh ~/git/MNXB11-homework/homework4/
 ```

 T4.3.
-Modify the script smhifilter.sh script by adding a filter of your choice  (1 point).
+Modify the `smhifilter.sh` script by adding a filter of your choice  (1 point).
 You can use the commands listed in slide 9
 Suggestion: if possible, reuse it during the project, but it's not mandatory.
 This task can be a shared activity done by the whole project team, but each of the team members must submit individually.

 While you work on the code you can add, commit and push as much as you want, put please make sure that the final commit before submission is as in the next step.